Jim Bottorff's Banjo Page

 (Frank's own intro.)

-Note: Frank liked to play into an electric amp, as seen behind his chair in the photo below.
+Frank preferred playing through an electric amplifier, which is visible behind his chair in the photo below.

 Meeting Frank Vodich:

-I was introduced to Frank in 1973 by Dan Gomez (Marin Banjo Club), who took me to Frank's home in San Francisco.
+Back in 1973, Dan Gomez from the Marin Banjo Club took me over to Frank’s place in San Francisco.

-I remember Frank saying "Don't play like you're holding a wet fish."
+Frank had a great way of putting things, too—I still remember him saying, "Don't play like you're holding a wet fish."

 Happy Picking and Strumming,